koii-network/docs/develop/settlement-layer/running-a-k2-node/validator-setup.md

 sudo systemctl status koii-validator.service
 ```

+## Step 3: Create a Vote Account

 :::caution

-You will need your validator keypair to be funded with Koii tokens and have the validator service running before continuing.
+You will need your validator keypair to be funded with KOII tokens and have the validator service running before continuing.

 :::

-## Step 3: Create a Vote Account

 For the remainder of the steps please elevate your user to your validator account.